A wilderness dense with mountain summits and extensive first-growth forest

 Trails in the Big Indian Wilderness

-Access to two lean-tos on the trail and another three accessible by side trails, passing over 5-summits with also providing good spots to bushwhack 2 other major peaks (Doubletop and Fir) the Pine Hill-West Branch Trail has a lot to offer!
-You will also pass the herd path to Big Indian which takes you 0.20 miles to the summit, it’s almost trail-like.
+Access to two lean-tos on the trail and another three accessible by side trails, passing over 5-summits and providing good spots to bushwhack two other major peaks (Doubletop and Fir), the Pine Hill-West Branch Trail has a lot to offer!
+You will also pass the herd path to Big Indian, which takes you 0.20 miles to the summit; it’s almost trail-like.

 Oliveria-Mapledale Trail or aka McKinley Hollow-Rider Hollow Trail